The time will come for everyone: one way or another, you’ll be ready to exit your business.

 The irony is that the more personally involved you are in your business, the harder it is to transfer operations to someone else.
 To maximize your company’s appeal, build a business that can run without you.

-Running a business on autopilot demands systems, discipline and consistency, no matter what type, right now the best options go with the small business definition, which has the same running system, and maybe more profitable chances depending in the marketing movement you use.
+Running a business on autopilot demands systems, discipline and consistency.
 Those values are crucial to business success, and they’re often central features of franchise operations.

 Consider the statistics on business survival.
 80-90% of independent businesses fail in five years, whereas 80-90% of franchises are successful five years in.